 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

-How much can I save by refinancing my graduate student loans?
+How much can I save by refinancing my student loans?

 Potentially shave thousands of dollars off the total cost of your loan.

 How much can I save on interest by refinancing?

 Borrowers with student debt receive on average a 2% lower interest rate by refinancing, according to data from student loan providers Credible and LendKey.
 How much you actually save in interest depends on several factors, including your current rate, loan balance and loan term.

 Let’s say you had a $60,000 loan balance with a 15-year term and refinanced for a 2% lower interest rate.

 Here’s how much you’d save depending on your current rate:

 As you can see, just getting a lower rate and changing nothing else about your loan can help you save thousands on interest over the life of your loan.

 Let’s take a look at how much you can save in interest depending on your student debt load.
 Say you had a loan with a 7% APR and refinanced for a 5% APR.
 You stuck with the same 15-year loan term.